 And your child will also start to understand that some words don’t need an ‘s’ to become plurals – for example, ‘feet’ rather than ‘foots’.

-By eight years, children start to understand jokes and riddles and use language in an abstract way.
+By 8 years, children start to understand jokes and riddles and use language in an abstract way.
 For example, your child might tell a joke like ‘What kind of shows do cows like to watch?’
 ‘Moo-sicals’.

 Language skills develop with practice.
 Children practise by talking with others, reading and having lessons in the classroom.
 And language and reading skills develop together all the way through school.

-Using sentences as part of language development
+Understanding and using sentences as part of language development

 Your child can understand and combine words to form active sentences – for example, ‘The cat chased the dog’.
 They also start to understand passive sentences – for example, ‘The cat was chased by the dog’.